4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Our Experience

 So what did I think?
-This little market ended up being our favorite stop.
+This little market ended up being our favourite stop.
 It’s smaller and quieter than the others, which means better prices and no fighting for seats.
 Plus, you get to watch canal life going by while you eat – can’t beat that!

 Practical Information